SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 In order to run an experiment, you need to define a job or a top level function that specifies your simulation.
-This function gets as first positional argument the *trajectory*, or to be more precise a *single run* (:class:`~pypet.trajectory.SingleRun`), and optionally other positional and keyword arguments of your choice.
+This function gets as first positional argument the *trajectory*, or to be more precise a *single run*
+(see :ref:`more-on-trajectories` and :class:`~pypet.trajectory.SingleRun`),
+and optionally other positional and keyword arguments of your choice.

 .. code-block:: python